 In the UK, about 1 in 8 men will be diagnosed with prostate cancer in their lifetime.
 Prostate cancer isn’t linked to any clear preventable causes but risk does increase with age, ethnicity (black men) and family history.
 (See 'who is at highest risk of prostate cancer').

-The Targeted Prostate Health Check uses case finding to search GP records and identify males with risk factors for prostate cancer, based on age, ethnicity, and family history.
-These men are then invited to complete a survey about their risk factors and eligible males are then invited for a PSA test and urine test at local community clinics.
+The Targeted Prostate Health Check used case finding to search GP records and identify males with risk factors for prostate cancer, based on age, ethnicity, and family history.
+These men were then invited to complete a survey about their risk factors and eligible males were then invited for a PSA test at local clinics.

 In March 2023, the pilot won the Most Effective Contribution to Clinical Redesign in the HSJ Partnership Awards and in November 2023 the Targeted Prostate Health Check was a finalist in the HSJ awards.